Skip to main content

 Page 1 of 1

-Integrated Signal Amplification on a Fiber Optic SPR Sensor Using Duplexed Aptamers
+Integrated Signal Amplification on a Fiber Optic Sensor Using Duplexed Aptamers

 Dillen et al. (2023) ACS Sensors DOI: 10.1021/acssensors.2c02388 Throughout the past decades, fiber optic surface plasmon resonance (FO-SPR)-based biosensors have proven to be powerful tools for both the characterization of…